Relintai/pandemonium_engine_docs/tutorials/plugins/running_code_in_the_editor.md

 ```

+Note:
-.. note:: Code from other nodes doesn't run in the editor.
+ Code from other nodes doesn't run in the editor.
 Your access to other nodes is limited.
 You can access the tree and nodes, and their default properties, but you can't access user variables.
 If you want to do so, other nodes have to run in the editor too.
 AutoLoad nodes cannot be accessed in the editor at all.

 Instancing scenes
 -----------------